Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Introduction

 While the efficiency of this approach proves beneficial for scenarios demanding real-time performance, it does encounter an issue with the localized optimality of the solution.
-Therefore, the optimality of the final configuration of the agents heavily depends on their initial positions.
 Moreover, if an agent is situated within a Voronoi partition that lacks any sensory information, the agent will remain stationary indefinitely.
 This circumstance results in inefficient resource allocation for environmental coverage.

-In this paper, based on the above discussion, we introduce an innovative distributed coverage technique which aims at resolving the challenges outlined earlier.
-Our approach not only establishes the global optimality of the final agent configuration but also addresses the issue of agents remaining stationary when surrounded by information voids.
-Specifically, we reframe the problem by formulating the optimization of agent composition using a novel metric.
+In this paper, based on the above discussion, we introduce an innovative distributed coverage technique which aims at resolving the challenges outlined earlier. {Our approach reaches a lower cost than that of the Voronoi-based methods by circumventing the issue of agents remaining stationary when surrounded by information voids.
+Specifically, by incorporating the effect of all points of the environment in a fuzzy fashion, instead of confining each agent to its Voronoi partition, we ensure that agents don't get trapped when they encounter areas with no information.} Moreover, we reframe the problem by formulating the optimization of agent composition using a novel metric.
 This metric progressively converges to the conventional Voronoi-based cost function as time extends towards infinity.
-In our analysis, we demonstrate the asymptotic convergence of agents towards the global optimum configuration.
-Notably, our method is versatile, applicable to both known and unknown environments featuring separated information areas.
-Furthermore, unlike Voronoi-based methods, our presented approach circumvents the need for geometric techniques, such as determining Voronoi diagram partitioning edges.
-As a result, our method can be implemented with greater simplicity. {A summary of the literature review and a comparison between our method and other Voronoi-based approaches are presented in TABLE \ref{tab: literature}.}
+In our analysis, we demonstrate the asymptotic convergence of agents towards their optimal configuration.
+Notably, our method is versatile, applicable to both known and {unknown environments featuring areas with no information.} Furthermore, unlike Voronoi-based methods, our presented approach circumvents the need for geometric techniques, such as determining Voronoi diagram partitioning edges.
+As a result, our method can be implemented with greater simplicity.